-Reciprocal teaching بالمتح الدور الم Instructional strategy designed to help students better understand texts and manage their comprehension Students who are generally able to identify words, but have difficulty managing their comprehension Students in all three cycles of elementary school ACC.
-S. A Texts that the students are able to read easily Selection of a text A State Party Separation of the text into sections Teaching of four strategies Formulation of questions about the text Identification of words or sections of the text that are hard to under- stand and methods to make them clearer Summary of the part of the text read Predictions about the rest of the text Students read the first part of the text to themselves 为20.189323 Modelling of the four strategies by the teacher Modelling done by each student in turn, supervised by the teacher Play returned Large or small groups
+Reciprocal teaching Intervention measure Instructional strategy designed to help students better understand texts and manage their comprehension Students targeted Students who are generally able to identify words, but have difficulty managing their comprehension Students in all three cycles of elementary school Materials Texts that the students are able to read easily Procedure Selection of a text Separation of the text into sections Teaching of four strategies Formulation of questions about the text Identification of words or sections of the text that are hard to understand and methods to make them clearer Summary of the part of the text read Predictions about the rest of the text Students read the first part of the text to themselves Modelling of the four strategies by the teacher Modelling done by each student in turn, supervised by the teacher Organization Large or small groups

-The set of the Story mapping Instructional strategy designed to help students understand and write stories Solderts target ed.
-All students with comprehension difficulties in elementary school and the first years of secondary school DEDINZE Stories likely to interest the students The teacher explains how to use story mapping while reading the text out loud Prostdure The teacher asks the students to identify the elements that match the story structure and shows them how to complete the story mapping worksheet The teacher reads another story and encourages the group to partici- pate by asking them questions about the story structure Practice in small groups Frequency First in large groups, then in small groups
+Story mapping Intervention measure Instructional strategy designed to help students understand and write stories Students targeted All students with comprehension difficulties in elementary school and the first years of secondary school Materials Stories likely to interest the students Procedure The teacher explains how to use story mapping while reading the text out loud The teacher asks the students to identify the elements that match the story structure and shows them how to complete the story mapping worksheet The teacher reads another story and encourages the group to partici- pate by asking them questions about the story structure Practice in small groups Frequency First in large groups, then in small groups

-\ Translated from: Lise Saint-Laurent, Enseigner aux élèves à risque et en difficulté au primaire, p.
+Translated from: Lise Saint-Laurent, Enseigner aux élèves à risque et en difficulté au primaire, p.
 213.